thebrownbox/BigDataExercises/README.md

 2. Access Zeppelin by go to localhost:8080 in your web browser. </br>

+## Some other notes
-3. Some note when using Zeppelin:
+1. Some note when using Zeppelin:
 - "CTRL + ." is auto-complete code.